-The 22 principal councils on Wales are responsible for a very wide range of services, many of which are statutory (i.e. they are legally required to fulfil them).
+The 22 principal councils (county and county borough councils) in Wales are responsible for a very wide range of services, many of which are statutory (i.e. they are legally required to fulfil them).
 These include:

-- Education for example providing schools, transport to get children to school and providing opportunities for adult learning - Housing such as finding accommodation for people in need and maintaining social housing - Social Services for example caring for and protecting children, older people and disabled people - Highways and Transport including maintaining roads and managing traffic flow - Waste Management including collecting rubbish and recycling - Leisure and Cultural Services for example providing libraries, leisure services and arts venues - Consumer Protection such as enforcing trading standards and licencing taxis - Environmental Health and Services for example making sure that the food provided in pubs and restaurants is safe to eat, and controlling pollution locally
+- Education for example providing schools, transport to get children to school and providing opportunities for adult learning - Housing such as finding accommodation for people in need and maintaining social housing - Social Services for example caring for and protecting children, older people and disabled people - Highways and Transport including maintaining roads and managing traffic flow - Waste Management including collecting rubbish and recycling - Leisure and Cultural Services for example providing libraries, leisure services and arts venues - Consumer Protection such as enforcing trading standards and licencing taxis

-- Planning including managing local development and making sure buildings are safe - Economic Development for example attracting new businesses and encouraging tourism - Emergency Planning for things like floods or terrorist attacks
+- Environmental Health and Services for example making sure that the food provided in pubs and restaurants is safe to eat, and controlling pollution locally - Planning including managing local development and making sure buildings are safe - Economic Development for example attracting new businesses and encouraging tourism - Emergency Planning for things like floods or terrorist attacks.

-Community and Town councils
+Town and Community councils

-There are currently 735 community and town councils in Wales with over 8000 councillors.
-The levels of services these councils deliver vary across Wales, and whilst some are small and act mainly as a community voice, many also deliver a range of services on behalf of the community such as:
+There are over 735 town and community councils in Wales with over 8000 councillors.
+The levels of services these councils deliver vary, and whilst some are small and act mainly as a community voice, many also deliver a range of services on behalf of the community such as:

-- maintenance of community halls
+- · maintenance of community halls

-- · bus shelters
+- bus shelters

 - public spaces

-- play grounds
+- playgrounds.